 For generations of Cumbrians, Bank Street’s coffee aroma and visits to the shop with friends and family have been part of everyday life.
 The place is so well-known it even features in a recent novel by best-selling crime author Mike Craven.
 The downstairs floor of Bank Street, which is open to the public, is a marvel to behold.
 It takes you back in time with containers of products that were sold in the past as well as items used in the coffee roasting process.

 John Watt & Son have expanded what they offer with the addition of barista training on the first floor of the Blackfriars branch in partnership with a leading coffee equipment manufacturer.
-There will also be free tasting sessions at the new premises on the first Saturday of each month.

 They deliver to wholesale customers and their freshly roasted coffee and wide range of teas are sold online and at a number of food markets and tourist attractions so many can now enjoy their coffee and tea wherever they may be.